wordofwarning/wordofwarning.org/current/2018-worksahead/index.md

 *Presented by* Word of Warning, Contact + STUN

 ### Thursday 17 + Friday 18 May 2018, 7.30pm
-Our annual sampler of new performance is a double bill of new works in development from Emma Geraghty + Vijay Patel.
-A girl and a guitar, a boy and a box of questions… An evening unpicking the complexity of identity and celebrating the difference.
+Our annual sampler of new performance is a double bill of new works in development from Emma Geraghty + Vijay Patel: a girl and a guitar, a boy and a box of questions… An evening unpicking the complexity of identity and celebrating the difference.

 #### [Emma Geraghty](/current/2018-worksahead/geraghty)
 A girl, a guitar, and a message of hope… *Fat Girl Singing* is an anthem of self-acceptance and a call to arms for those who simply don't fit the model.